openrocket/openrocket.github.io/_tutorials/base_drag.md

 The first thing to notice here is that we now get a `Discontinuity` warning from where the body tube meets the base drag cone.
 This is unsurprising and generally unavoidable.
 You can always hide the warnings if you like by unchecking "Show warnings" in the bottom right corner, but of course that will hide all of them.

 Next, notice that with the base drag cone, even though its mass is zero, the apogee has decreased from 1075 ft to 915 ft.
 Why is that?
 Welll, as we said up front, OpenRocket was already calculating base drag.
 So adding the cone has now added a whole bunch of *new* drag that doesn't exist in the rocket.
-We can see this if we look at the `Drag Characteristic` tab inside `Component Aanalysis` (`Tools -> Component Analysis`):
+We can see this if we look at the `Drag Characteristics` tab inside `Component Aanalysis` (`Tools -> Component Analysis`):

 <figure class="enlargeable-image">
   <img src="/img/tutorials/base_drag/component_analysis.png" width="70%" class="figure-shadow" alt="Drag Component Analysis" onclick="enlargeImage(this)">